Yraimtj/Rhymes_ObjDet_project/Readme.md

 __2- Create the Web server with the Tensorflow Serving Client by using Flask web application__

 In this part we create the client that is able “talk” over TensorFlow Serving works on gRPC protocol (tf_serving_sicara_client), use Flask as Web framework to host my TensorFlow client (api_meero.py) and Dockerize the Flask application.
-* _change directory to RESTPLUS_
+* _change directory to 4.RESTPLUS

-In the RESTPLUS directory you 'll see the following folder and file:
+In the 4.RESTPLUS directory you 'll see the following folder and file:

      - api_meero.py:entry point of the application.
 Here you find configuration and initialization steps.